-8 Organizations Helping Southern California Wildfire Victims That Could Use Your Support
+8 Organizations Providing Relief To Southern California Wildfire Victims

 As Southern California continues to battle wildfires, which began in Santa Paula on Monday and have already destroyed more than 150 buildings in Los Angeles and Ventura counties, hundreds of thousands of people are in need of help.
 Some people have already had their homes burned to the ground, while others fear for the safety of their pets and animals.
 If you want to donate your money or volunteer, it's worth looking into several organizations dedicated to helping the Southern California wildfire victims.